open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 instruments that record negative measurements, e.g. `UpDownCounter` or `ObservableGauge`.
 - Min (optional) `Measurement` value in population.
 - Max (optional) `Measurement` value in population.

+### Observations inside asynchronous callbacks

+Callback functions MUST be invoked for the specific `MetricReader` performing collection, such that observations made or produced by executing callbacks only apply to the intended `MetricReader` during collection.

+The implementation SHOULD disregard the accidental use of APIs appurtenant to asynchronous instruments outside of registered callbacks in the context of a single `MetricReader` collection.

+The implementation SHOULD use a timeout to prevent indefinite callback execution.

+The implementation MUST complete the execution of all callbacks for a given instrument before starting a subsequent round of collection.

+### Resolving duplicate instrument registration conflicts

+As [stated in the API
+specification](api.md#instrument-type-conflict-detection),
+implementations are REQUIRED to create valid instruments in case of duplicate instrument registration, and the [data model includes RECOMMENDATIONS on how to treat the consequent duplicate conflicting](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations) `Metric` definitions.

+The implementation MUST aggregate data from identical Instruments together in its export pipeline.

+The implementation SHOULD assist the user in managing conflicts by reporting each duplicate-conflicting instrument registration that was not corrected by a View as follows.
+When a potential conflict arises between two non-identical `Metric` instances having the same `name`:

+1. If the potential conflict involves multiple `description` properties, setting the `description` through a configured View SHOULD avoid the warning.
+2. If the potential conflict involves instruments that can be distinguished by a supported View selector (e.g., instrument type) a View recipe SHOULD be printed advising the user how to avoid the warning by renaming one of the conflicting instruments.
+3. Otherwise (e.g., use of multiple units), the implementation SHOULD pass through the data by reporting both `Metric` objects.

 ## Attribute limits